Abby Dowse Flaunts Killer Curves In Brown Undergarment Set

-Australian beauty Abby Dowse tantalized thousands of fans on social media after she shared a sizzling new snapshot of herself on Saturday, August 29.
+Australian beauty Abby Dowse tantalized fans on social media after she shared a sizzling new snapshot of herself on Saturday, August 29.
 The beauty took to her Instagram account to share the post with her 2.3 million followers, and it quickly caught the attention of plenty.

-The 31-year-old social media influencer glowed as she was photographed indoors, seemingly in her living room as a coffee table and couch was visible behind her.
+The 31-year-old social media influencer glowed as she was photographed indoors, seemingly in her living room, as a coffee table and couch were visible behind her.

-The sun shone on the model as she struck a pose.
+The sun shined on the model as she struck a pose.
 She rested her hands on her thighs while she sat on her shins.
 She also sported a pout while the top half of her face was cropped out of the image, exuding a mysterious, yet sexy vibe.

 Her long blond hair looked to be in slight waves as it cascaded down her back and over her shoulders.